 How to Check a Forex Broker’s ASIC Regulation?

 Trading with an ASIC regulated forex broker is crucial to reducing the risk of fraud.
-This is why it is important to know for sure if your preferred forex broker is licensed with them.
+This is why it is essential to know for sure if your preferred forex broker is licensed with them.
 You can follow this simple guide to check a forex broker’s ASIC regulation.
 Our example is FP Markets.

 1) Find FP Markets’ regulation statement and AFSL number in the footnote of their website as shown below.
 Kindly note that their licensed name is First Prudential Markets and their AFSL Number is 286354